cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

   system operation, reducing the energy expenditure of network operation, and achieving the goal of green network.

-# Interaction with IBN
+# Interaction with Intent-Based Networking (IBN)

-Implementing Intent-Based Networking (IBN) is an innovative technology for life-cycle network management.
-Future networks will be possibly Intent-based, which means that users can input their abstract 'intent' to the network, instead of detailed policies or configurations on the network devices.  {{?RFC9315}} clarifies the concept of "Intent" and provides an overview of IBN functionalities.
+Intent-based, means that users can input their abstract 'intent' to the network, instead of detailed policies or configurations on the network devices.  {{?RFC9315}} clarifies the concept of "Intent" and provides an overview of IBN functionalities.